Mortgage in Austria 2026: Rates, Rules & Expat Guide

 Not every home loan works the same way.
 Here are the main types you will encounter:

 Classic mortgage (Hypothekarkredit).
 The standard home loan in Austria.
-You borrow a fixed amount, repay in monthly installments over 15-35 years, and the property serves as collateral through a land registry entry.
+You borrow a fixed amount, repay in monthly installments over 15-35 years, and the property serves as collateral via a Grundbuch entry.
 Most common for apartment and house purchases.

 Refinancing (Umschuldung).
 Replacing an existing home loan with a new one at better terms.
-Makes sense when rates have dropped significantly since your original loan.
-Watch for early repayment penalties on your current loan.
+Makes sense when rates have dropped significantly or when your credit profile has improved.
+Watch for early repayment compensation on your current loan, capped by Austrian law (HIKrG § 20) at 1% of the prepaid amount if more than 12 months remain.

 Getting a mortgage as an expat in Austria

-This is where things get more specific, because the requirements differ sharply based on your residency status.
+Mortgage requirements differ sharply based on residency status.

 EU/EEA citizens

 If you are an EU or EEA citizen with a registration certificate (Anmeldebescheinigung) and employment in Austria, you are treated essentially the same as Austrian nationals.
 Same equity requirements, same rate ranges, same process.
-Banks with the most expat experience include Erste Bank, UniCredit Bank Austria, and Raiffeisen regional banks, all of which typically have English-capable staff.
+Banks with extensive expat experience include Erste Bank, UniCredit Bank Austria, and several Raiffeisen regional banks; all typically offer English-capable staff.

 The main hurdle: your KSV credit history.
 If you arrived recently, your KSV1870 file may be thin.
 Banks want to see 12-24 months of financial activity in Austria.
 A stable job with an unlimited contract (unbefristeter Vertrag) helps significantly.